mreider/sushi0/README.md

 After the tour, the demo will focus on the importance of OpenTelemetry for monitoring Kubernetes workloads, as well as CI/CD pipelines, and present some interesting scenarios borrowed from the [OpenTelemetry Perform Breakout session with Northwestern Mutual Life](https://www.dynatrace.com/perform/agenda/?region=NORAM&type=LIVE&session=embrace-open-source-observability-with-end-to-end-visibility-into-opentelemetry).

 For reference purposes we will be demonstrating a little application that requests and fulfills sushi orders.
-If you want to see how the application works you should skip ahead to [Demo time](#demo-time)
+If you want to see how the application works you should skip ahead to [Demo time](#demo-time).

 ### Quick tour